ringerH/Sarthi-1.0/README.md

 ## Project Overview

-As of now CampusConnect allows users to book a cab and make it available for others to join, or to discover and join existing rides created by other campus members.
+As of now Sarthi 1.0 allows users to book a cab and make it available for others to join, or to discover and join existing rides created by other campus members.
 By sharing rides, especially for common destinations like the airport, users can significantly reduce travel costs, build community connections, and minimize their carbon footprint.
 The platform prioritizes safety by ensuring that all users are members of the campus community.

 ---